friedchickean/react-trivia-app/README.md

-# Quiz Game
+# Triviago

 ## Description

-The Quiz Game is an interactive web application that challenges players with trivia questions and allows them to earn points by answering correctly.
+Triviago is an interactive web application that challenges players with trivia questions and allows them to earn points by answering correctly.
 Players can also use various power-ups to enhance their gameplay experience.

 ## Technologies Used